eduardorittner/mc536/README.md

 # MC536: Database Project - Energy production and consumption and education

 This project was developed by
-- Eduardo Rittner Coelho (250960)o
+- Eduardo Rittner Coelho (250960)
+- André Ribeiro do Valle Pereira (244185)
+- André

 This repository is home to our project on the MC536 course, which has two stages: A first one dealing with SQL databases (specifically PostgreSQL) and the second using No-SQL databases.
 We have chosen the [Barrolee](http://barrolee.com/) dataset on country education and scholarity levels and the [Our World in Energy Data](https://github.com/owid/energy-data) dataset on country energy production and consumption levels.